Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 - Mediavine branding appears at the bottom of each ad

-- 3-month minimum commitment before you switch to another network
+- 3-month minimum commitment before you switch to another platform

 - They don’t accept anyone who's been previously banned by Google AdSense